Dwight Correctional Center: Tensions escalate

 In February 1980 a female guard reported being sexually assaulted by a male sergeant, an allegation supported by a lie detector test.
-She was placed on "authorized leave," and the male was kept on during the investigation.
+She was placed on "authorized leave", and the male was kept on during the investigation.
 The female guard refused the leave and quit instead.
 An anonymous male guard reported that "the place (DCC) is ready to blow" because guards did not feel safe and the administration was neither consistent nor interested in relationships.
 In June a female guard was beaten by an inmate and was unable to summon help because there was no other guard in that maximum-security area and she was not equipped with a radio.
 She stated that she felt the administration was discriminating against her and that the beating was part of a larger pattern of harassment of guards.

 One hundred members of FALN (Fuerzas Armadas de Liberación Nacional) protested treatment of four Puerto Rican inmates just outside the gates of the reformatory in November 1980.
 This was one of several incidents which Giesen faced during her tenure.
 In January 1981 inmates complained to a panel of corrections officials that there was no training for jobs, that jobs and vocational programs were limited, that there was a waiting list for drug abuse groups, and that they experienced discrimination.
 Inmates at DCC were able to achieve Jr. College degrees limited mostly to cosmetology, office skills, and sewing, while male inmates in some prisons were able to get a 4-year degree.
 They also complained about poor administration of inmates' relationships with children.
 In March there was a widespread outbreak of salmonella affecting more than 65 inmates that was not reported to authorities as required for two weeks after it began.
-An audit by the state found problems with pharmacy and telephone records and weekly headcounts and notified the administration that if they weren't resolved their budget for the next fiscal year could be affected.
+An audit by the state found problems with pharmacy and telephone records and weekly headcounts and notified the administration that if they were not resolved their budget for the next fiscal year could be affected.

 On July 15, 1982, Giesen was transferred to the all-new male prison in Dixon, Illinois, as part of a major shift of administrations in Illinois prisons.
 Jane C. Huch, assistant warden at DCC since 1980, became the new warden.